iZettle/api-documentation/finance-api/user-guides/fetch-account-balance.md

    Example:

    The following example fetches account balance in the merchant's preliminary account.
-The response shows that £1 is still being confirmed with the issuing bank (buyers' bank).
+The response shows that £1 is still being cleared by the acquiring bank.

    Request